-In the event that a device needs to be replaced because it is not covered under a warranty, a new device must be handed into the technology department for processing within two weeks.
+If a device needs to be replaced because it is not covered under warranty, a new device must be turned into the technology department for imaging within two weeks.
 Chargers must also be replaced within two weeks.
 When purchasing a new device, be sure to meet the minimum specifications set forth for devices to be used at JCA.
 This information and suggested computer options can be requested at any time by contacting Mr. Brian Jones at bjones@jca-online.org.
 Integration of laptops and technology into every class and subject is increasing each year.
 Being without a device for even one class period is a detriment to the learning process.
 It is the family's responsibility to be in touch with Mr. Jeffrey Budz, Technology Infrastructure Specialist at jrbudz@jca-online.org if there is an issue that keeps you from replacing a device in this two-week timeframe.

-If a student requires a device and/or charger for classes or home use during the time between when a new device or charger is ordered and when it is ready to be used in school, a student can be issued a loaner for an extended period, provided a confirmation is sent to the technology department showing that the device/charger has been ordered.
-The student will not be issued a loaner device and/or charger for an extended period without proof of purchase.
-This is to ensure that laptops are being replaced in a timely manner, and to ensure that loaner devices are available for all students who may need them.
+If a student requires a device and/or charger for classes or home use during the time between when a new device or charger is ordered and when it is ready to be used in school, a student can be issued a loaner, provided a confirmation is sent to Ms. Kimberly Blackburn at the Help Desk showing that the device/charger has been ordered.
+The student will not be issued a loaner device and/or charger for an extended period without proof of repair.
+This ensures that laptops are replaced in a timely manner and ensures that loaner devices are available for all students who may need them.